-Ms. Renfro is a project coordinator for NASEMSO.
+Ms. Renfro is the Member Services Coordinator for NASEMSO.
 She coordinates the needs of NASEMSO’s contract team, currently assisting on two of NASEMSO’s federal contracts.

 Jay is the NASEMSO Webmaster and works with staff and members to create and maintain a user-friendly website with current and relevant content.